atsb/strife-the-order-edition/README.md

 Trademark disclaimers:
 ----------------------

-The source code may make reference to the following trademarks:
+The source code itself may make reference to the following trademarks:

 "DOOM" is a trademark of ZeniMax Media, Incorporated.
 "Heretic" and "Hexen" are trademarks of Raven Software, Incorporated.